department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era.md

 <div class="va-introtext">

 Certain health concerns may be more likely to affect Veterans who served in a specific time and place.
-See what specific health concerns are a risk to you depending on where and when you served.
+See what health concerns are a risk to you depending on where and when you served.

 </div>